The Succulent Plant Page goes to Families of Succulent Plants goes to

 Name: Herero tribe in Namibia

-The genus includes 30 species of mat-forming plants with soft, triangular shaped leaves, sometimes roughened with small, slightly-raised dots on their upper surface and with notched or flattened tips.
+The genus includes 30 species of mat-forming succulent plants with soft, triangular shaped leaves, sometimes roughened with small, slightly-raised dots on their upper surface and with notched or flattened tips.
 The outer epidermis contains a thin layer of crystals of oxalate or none.

 In some taxonomic treatments, Hereroa is merged with Bijlia.